-From a theoretical point of view, the prediction of how investor disagreement relates to asset returns is controversial.5 On the one hand, a stream of literature suggests that investors should be compensated for bearing risk if there is disagreement; this could be due to adverse selection and investor heterogeneity (Varian, 1985; David, 2008; Cujean and Hasler, 2016, among others).
-On the other hand, disagreement in markets could be also be related to lower expected returns.
-As first articulated by Miller (1977), if pessimists stay out of the market because of short-sale constraints, asset prices reflect only the optimists' valuations and hence are overvalued.
+From a theoretical point of view, the prediction of how investor disagreement relates to asset returns is controversial.
+On the one hand, a stream of literature suggests that investors should be compensated for bearing risk if there is disagreement; this could be due to adverse selection and investor heterogeneity (Varian, 1985; David, 2008; Cujean and Hasler, 2016, among others).